 Cloud-Hosted Solutions

 One of the most popular trends in business today is moving from on-premise and maintaining business applications on internal servers to cloud-based applications.
 Two common reasons for this are reductions in internal costs and a reduced IT role in new solution implementation.
 When considering cloud-hosted solutions, remember that there are crucial differences in application delivery in a cloud environment.
+Your organization should also weigh the pros and cons of any new solution presented.

-What is not yet common knowledge among users and buyers of cloud-based solutions are the different types of cloud infrastructures and implementations that could impact the availability, performance, and security of your application and data.
+What is not yet common knowledge among users and buyers of cloud-based solutions is the different types of cloud infrastructures and implementations that could impact the availability, performance, and security of your application and data.

 Public Clouds (Multi-Tenant) Vs. Private Clouds (Single-Tenant)